shillari/meet/README.md

 ## Deploy
 The application is current deployed at GitHub https://shillari.github.io/meet

+## Progressive Web Application (PWA)
+The application has been enhanced to function as a Progressive Web Application (PWA), allowing users to install it on their desktop or mobile devices and add it to their home screen.
+When installed, the app can operate with no internet connection, displaying the last retrieved list of events when the device was online.

 ## Features & Scenarios
 - Feature 1: Filter Events By City
     <br/>__As a__ user,